obriencorey/ESP_Messenger/README.md

 "C:\Users\{YOURUSERHERE}\AppData\Local\Arduino15\packages\esp8266\hardware\esp8266\{VERSIONNUMBER}\libraries\esp8266-waveshare-epd"
 ```
 ### Update Wifi Credentials
 In ESP8266_msg.ino, add your wifi SSID and password and then upload.

+Also make sure the board is “NodeMCU 1.0 (ESP-12E Module)”

+You might need to install “ESPWiFi.h” and “ESP8266HTTPClient.h” as well, but you can do that from the library manager I believe.